 More than 600 Snohomish County professionals have graduated from LSC.
 Employers in businesses, nonprofits and local government see the value of this program.

 More than 600 Snohomish County professionals have graduated from LSC.
 Employers in businesses, nonprofits and local government see the value of this program.
 Graduates are immediately empowered with actionable information and meaningful local connections.
 These connections are real and lasting.
 We create connections across sectors and “unlock” individual potential to lead.
-More than 100 employers in all sectors have participated in LSC over the past 15 years.
+More than 100 employers in all sectors have participated in LSC since 1996.

 Amazing partners and advocates make LSC happen each year.
 Community collaboration created this program and it continues to fuel our continued success today.
 Education Day partners, sites and speakers provide content, connection, perspective and insight.